aramis0238/Python-Programs/README.md

 If the county name is found, the program creates a new PDF file starting at the corresponding page number that was set to the county.
 These new pdf files are output into an automatically created 'output_folder'.

-(See header documentation in "PACountyCleanup_20230414_v4.py" libraries showcased)
+(See header documentation in "PACountyCleanup_20230414_v4.py" for libraries accessed)